fcostin/tcplb/docs/BETTER.md

 - SNI
 - revocation of certificates in the client's trust chain

+It is possible that the decision to load trusted CA certs from the usual operating-system defined location may make it easier for users to accidentally misconfigure the server.
+A production server may wish to redesign this and require the location of trusted CA certs to be explicitly specified, to force users to think about the decision.

 ### Client rate limiting

 Rate limiting is implemented used the client's identity, after authentication.